What is a Pump?

 • Pressure transducers reduce mechanical stress when starting and shutting down.
 Then, the pressure on the internal components of the pump is greatly reduced during operation.
 The pump system will have a longer service life.

-Main Application of Pressure Transmitter in Pump Industry
+Main Application of Pressure Transmitters in the Pump Industry

 • Water Lift Systems: Traditional gravity-fed water systems with water towers cannot apply the necessary pressure.
 Pumps are ready to lift water to the higher location.
 Pressure transducers in pumping systems measure fluid pressure to keep standard operation.

-• Clean Water Systems: Water is commonly moved from one treatment facility to another by a pump system via pipeline.
-Pressure instruments feedback signal to a VFD on the pump which ensure reliable transportation.
+• Clean Water Systems: Water is commonly moved from one treatment facility to another by a pump system via a pipeline.
+Pressure instruments feedback signal to a VFD on the pump which ensures reliable transportation.

 • Sewage Pumping Systems: Pumps deliver sewage to treatment plants.
-Inlet and outlet pressure help pump control whether flow rate needs to be increased or decreased.
+Inlet and outlet pressure help the pump control whether the flow rate needs to be increased or decreased.

 Proper Placement of Pressure Sensors in Pump Systems